Human-Guided Harm Recovery for Computer Use Agents: Discussion

-These limitations point to promising directions for future work.
-First, the effectiveness of our reward model scaffold suggests a natural path toward training computer use agents with reinforcement learning using our preference data, potentially enabling agents to develop intrinsic backtracking capabilities without requiring test-time scaffolding.
-Second, since recovery preferences vary substantially across users—some prioritizing speed, others demanding comprehensive auditing—future systems should support personalized harm recovery tailored to individual risk tolerances.
-Third, our work highlights the need to explore how pre- and post-execution guardrails interact when deployed together.
-With robust recovery mechanisms, pre-execution systems could adopt more permissive policies for certain requests, balancing safety and usability through complementary guardrail design rather than overly conservative blanket restrictions.
-Taken together, these limitations and future directions mark our contribution as an early step toward agents that can not only prevent harm but also recover from it with confidence—laying the groundwork for more autonomous, trustworthy, and resilient computer-use systems.
+Post-training objectives that develop intrinsic backtracking capabilities in agents, supporting personalized harm recovery tailored to individual risk tolerances, and co-design of pre- and post-execution guardrails are all rich directions for future work addressing such challenges.
+Together, these directions mark our work as a step toward agents that can not only prevent harm but also recover from it—laying the groundwork for more autonomous, trustworthy, and resilient computer-use systems.